smcue/islambot/README.md

 -hadith bukhari 1:2
 ```

-The above would scrape the hadith from https://sunnah.com/bukhari/1/2
+The above would fetch the hadith from https://sunnah.com/bukhari/1/2

+Alternatively, you can simply type the sunnah.com link in chat.
+The bot will then send it if it is able to.

 #### Valid hadith book names